blockchain-insights/blockchain-insights-subnet/README.md

 This subnet continues the legacy of the blockchain data insights subnet from the Bittensor ecosystem, but with its root vision from 25th October 2023.

+Key points to note:
+  - **Chain Insights** is NOT a blockchain node provider
+  - **Chain Insights** is NOT a blockchain explorer,
+  - **Chain Insights** is NOT an API service for blockchain data retrieval (its not like the graph protocol neither subQuery)

+  **Chain Insights** is an analytical subnet, allowing to track and analyze cryptocurrency fund flows and balance changes.
+It is designed to provide insights into the cryptocurrency ecosystem, detect anomalies, and combat financial crimes.

 ### Roadmap

 - [x] **Migration from Bittensor**: Transition the subnet from the Bittensor ecosystem to a commune ai ecosystem.